Oral Health Facts/Findings

 - Community Education and Training

-The California Department of Public Health has granted funds to local health jurisdictions for the purpose and goal of educating communities about oral health, dental disease prevention, and linkages to treatment of dental disease.
-This program will work on implementing strategies recommended in the California Oral Health Plan and expand upon existing program activities related to oral health education, dental disease prevention, linkages to treatment, surveillance, and case management.
+The California Department of Public Health has granted funds to local health jurisdictions for the purpose and goal of educating communities about oral health, dental disease prevention, and linkages to treatment.
+Local health jursidictions will be expected to implement strategies outlined in the California Oral Health Plan and make progress towards achieving the California Oral Health Plan's goals and objectives.
+Implementation activities may include convening, coordination, and collaboration to support planning, disease prevention, surveillance, education, and linkages to treatment programs.